WPISmartmouse/Smartmouse_2018/README.md

 ## Programming the robot

-Our build system is platformio.
+Our build system is CMake.
 Install it first.
-To install platform IO. simply use `pip install platformio`.
-You may need to prepend `sudo -H` if you're on linux.

 ### Building Instructions (no simulation)